wllgrnt/mito-motility-2024/README.md

 - cellprofiler_output_analyser.py: Given a fixed input folder structure with CellProfiler CSV files, extracts the relevant data and stacks into a tidier columnar format.
 - trackmate_analyser.ipynb: rotates all single-particle tracks to be a consistent direction and extracts e.g. the distribution of speeds.

-## 2025 additions:
-We needed to reanalyse all the CellProfiler output with new parameters.
+- edge_spot_analyser: We needed to reanalyse all the CellProfiler output with new parameters.
 The previous workflow was:
     - Christina fits the parameters for that day's conditions (e.g. the Otsu threshold).
     - Christina runs CellProfiler on the set of images.
     - Christina hands me a set of csvs.
     - I run the output analyser script to parse the csvs into a more sensible form, that we can then plot, get descriptive stats on, etc.

-With the need to rerun everything I took the opportunity to overhaul the full pipeline from cellprofiler-form into a standalone python script. (see the edge_spot_analyser/ folder.)
+    - With the need to rerun everything I took the opportunity to overhaul the full pipeline from cellprofiler-form into a standalone python script. (see the edge_spot_analyser/ folder.)